 I know what you’re thinking – how is it illegal if I don’t release it to the public?

 If you produce a bootleg simply for practice and don’t show anyone, it’s still illegal.
 You’re infringing on intellectual property.
 It’s just extremely difficult to penalize.

 If you’ve got this far and you’re confused, don’t worry.
 Copyright law is incredibly confusing.
 Here’s what my friend Budi Voogt had to say when I asked him about it:

-I recommend reading Budi’s article The Indie Guide to Music Copyright and Publishing for more info.
+I recommend reading Budi’s article The Indie Guide to Music Copyright and Publishing and our How To Sample Music guide for more info.

 One way to work around copyright law is to produce a cover.

 If you’ve produced a cover, you’ve taken the composition and arrangement from the original version of the track without taking any of the recordings/samples.